What is a Notice to Complete?

 Avoid a Notice to Complete

 One of the most common reasons for receiving a notice to complete is a payment delay.
-You can avoid this by ensuring that you get the best financing that meets your timeline.
+You can avoid this by getting the best financing that meets your timeline.
 With Dark Horse Financial, you can get the funds you need to complete contracts within the time frame required.
 Reach out today to learn more.

 Disclaimer: The information on this page does not take into account your personal circumstances, is not advice and should not be relied upon for any purpose.
 You should always obtain professional advice before making any decisions.